wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 *COMPUTER\_GRRRL (WIP)* is literally just a girl on a laptop <3.
 Emily Bold is a computer\_grrl from Manchester who also does theatre, art, and creative captioning.
 This is her first solo performance.

 Emily (she/they) is an interdisciplinary performer and artist from Manchester.
-Their work has been best described via a YouTube comment: “viscerally unpleasant. good stuff.”<br>Current other projects include *Bad Science*, a theatre piece exploring the political abuse of psychiatry in the context of big data and surveillance, and *Deviant Diners*, a solo mixed-media project on neuroqueer experiences with food, shown as part of A Modest Show, the official collateral programme to the BAS09.
+Their work has been best described via a YouTube comment: “viscerally unpleasant. good stuff.”<br>Current other projects include *Bad Science*, a theatre piece exploring the political abuse of psychiatry in the context of big data and surveillance, and *Deviant Diners*, a solo mixed-media project on neuroqueer experiences with food, shown as part of A Modest Show, the official collateral programme to the BAS9.
 Emily also works as a creative captioner and began their career creating disabled-led work across the North West.
-They regularly collaborate with emerging artists from stand-up, poetry, and music, and have performed at HOME, Unity Theatre, Royal Exchange Theatre, Lowry, Pleasance Courtyard at EdFringe, and the National Student Drama Festival.Emily was also a part of the BEYOND Conference's 2025 Emerging Innovators, and has recently been a part of the University of Salford x Lowry CreaTech Artist CoLab.
+They regularly collaborate with emerging artists from stand-up, poetry, and music, and have performed at HOME, Unity Theatre, Royal Exchange Theatre, Lowry, Pleasance Courtyard at EdFringe, and the National Student Drama Festival.
+Emily was also a part of the BEYOND Conference's 2025 Emerging Innovators, and has recently been a part of the University of Salford x Lowry CreaTech Artist CoLab.

 Insta <a href="https://instagram.com/emily_bold_" target="_blank">@emily\_bold\_</a>
 <hr>